 For those who have built their careers coding in Java, a recent Forrester report should give them hope that Java will continue to put food on the table for a long time.
 Sort of.
-While Forrester analysts Jeffrey Hammond and John Rymer insist Java has "a long future at the core of enterprise computing architectures," they're less …
+While Forrester analysts Jeffrey Hammond and John Rymer insist Java has "a long future at the core of enterprise computing architectures," they're …

 Is it just me or portalitis is back.
 From 0% for 10 years since the days of the dot bomb to 10% in one year.
 It will be interesting to see the same stats for 2011.